There are many ways that you can get involved and support our efforts.

 Earth Activist Training is looking for Mentors for our Regenerative Land Management diploma program.

 Mentors will work with one or more students to help guide them through the program, plan their goals, find internships and apprenticeships and document their learning.

-A Permaculture Design Certificate.
-(Equivalent experience may also qualify)
+Permaculture Design Certificate (equivalent experience may qualify).